MrMirhan/bexy.app/README.md

 > Threads isn't mix because thread ids is all unique.
 Timestamp using in thread ids.

 4. Order and Position Checking
-> All orders checking with interval in every 1 seconds with threading.
+> All orders checking with interval in every random 9 to 10 seconds with threading.

 > When new order appears system checks it every seconds if it cancelled or going the position.